m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/02_IfStatements.md

 The second `print` statement, in that it is _not_ indented, will be executed regardless, since it doesn't belong to the `if` block!

-The REPL is a bit tricky to play around with indentation so an actual code file may be better here, but play around with it!
+The REPL is a bit tricky to play around with indentation so an actual code file may be better here, but try it out!

 What things surprise you, and what makes sense?